timniklas/hass-neakasa/README.md

 From the Home Assistant front page go to `Configuration` and then select `Devices & Services` from the list.
 Use the `Add Integration` button in the bottom right to add a new integration called `Neakasa`.

+## Troubleshooting steps

+1. check if you use the integration with a different account than with the app (simply share the device with the second account)
+2. reset the Litterbox and reintegrated it
+3. open an issue

 ## Help and Contribution

 If you find a problem, feel free to report it and I will do my best to help you.